 Also of interest is that Lynchburg has more people living here who work in computers and math than 95% of the places in the US.

-The population of Lynchburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.57% of adults in Lynchburg have a bachelor's degree or even advanced degree.
+The education level of Lynchburg citizens is very high relative to the national average among all cities (21.84%): 38.28% of adults in Lynchburg have a bachelor's degree or even advanced degree.

 Lynchburg is an extremely ethnically-diverse city.
 The people who call Lynchburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynchburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lynchburg include German, English, Irish, Italian, and Scottish.
+Important ancestries of people in Lynchburg include English, German, Irish, Italian, and European.

 The most common language spoken in Lynchburg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and African languages.